 promote accidental experiences

 Being present means cultivating a mindset that nothing is mundane.
 An Experience is not defined as worthy of your attention by some objective scale.
 Anything you put your attention to becomes worthy of it by definition.
-When you become part of what is happening around you instead of fighting it, ignoring it, or tagging it as boring or trivial, you begin to Observe and discover.
-When you aim to be surprised, you find surprising things.
+When you become part of what is happening around you, instead of fighting it, ignoring it, or tagging it as boring or trivial, you begin to Observe and discover.
+When you intend to be surprised, you find surprising things.

 When you treat something as an Experience, it becomes one.